Community Forests International on People and Trees as a Restorative Force

-In this episode Daimen Hardie, Executive Director and Co-Founder of Community Forest International talks about the mission to provide the right tools for people to become a restorative force.
-Through the lens of forestry and climate change we get a glimpse into their life changing outcomes globally, specifically in Tanzania and Canada.
+In this episode, Daimen Hardie, Executive Director and Co-Founder of Community Forest International talks about the mission to provide the right tools for people to become a restorative force.
+Through the lens of forestry and climate change, we get a glimpse into their life-changing outcomes globally, specifically in Zanzibar and Canada.

 “78% of the people we support directly in Zanzibar working with them to adapt to climate change, also increase their income by making a transition to more climate smart livelihoods by working in a more regenerative way with their land and with their forests, building more resilience in their communities, also improving their income at the same time.